-Mastering CAPA management is part of the proactive mindset that regulators demand, but it is also an absolute requirement for achieving commercial success in the medical device industry.
+Mastering CAPA management is part of the proactive quality mindset that regulators demand, but it is also an absolute requirement for achieving commercial success in the medical device industry.

 Requirements for CAPA management as they apply to the highly regulated world of medical device development can all be found within ISO 13485:2016, the MHRA guidelines, and FDA 21 CFR Part 820.100

-But what is CAPA management?
+What is CAPA management?

 CAPA refers to two distinct requirements for documented ‘Corrective Action’ and ‘Preventative Action’ procedures that should form part of your med tech Quality Management System.
 They should outline how your company deals with the identification and correction of existing or potential non-conformities in its processes and end products - and how it resolves to prevent them from occurring (or reoccurring) in the future.